-The great flood of 1921 destroyed some of the community, and it was then decided to move the community to higher ground, approximately 2 1/2 miles northeast.
+The great flood of 1921 destroyed some of the community and then decided to move the community to higher ground, approximately 2 1/2 miles northeast.
 Two small country schools (Centerville and Enterprise) consolidated with Friendship: In 1923, the new Friendship School, which now also contained a high school, opened.
 The school included an Agricultural/Home Economics building, and by 1936 a gymnasium was built.
 It was said to be the finest in the county.

 This new Friendship Community soon had 2 stores, a service station, a blacksmith shop, a Baptist church, a tabernacle and a cotton gin.

 Later, the service station was moved south of the corner store and converted into a tavern.
 The community grew quite a bit in the years following 1923.
 Many new people moved in, and it became a community of mixed ethnic origin.
 People became close neighbors, and everyone helped one another.
 The name Friendship was exactly what it implied.
 The school and the church were the main gathering places.
 There were revival meetings at the church and box suppers at the church and the school.
 The men of the community did repairs and maintenance of the school building and grounds.
 Even the first school bus was built by a local resident, Henry Rozazky, the cotton gin manager.
 He converted a bobtail truck into a bus by building the bed, the sides, and the hardwood seats.
 The attached canvas overhead was often seen flapping in the wind!